-Why consider OptiBac over yoghurts or yoghurt drinks with live cultures?
+Why consider probiotic supplements over yoghurts or yoghurt drinks with probiotics?

 The large variety of yoghurts, and in some cases a lack of information about their specific species and strains of live cultures, can make it difficult to compare to probiotics supplements in terms of their natural bacteria value.
 How we consume live cultures these days is much more varied, and we have many choices available to us in the form of supplements, yoghurts, and yoghurt drinks - but which is the best for our health?

 Live Culture Yoghurt & Yoghurt Drinks - All You Need To Know

-Natural bio-yoghurt has long been used around the world as a health food, and is a natural source of live cultures as well as providing protein, calcium and some B vitamins.
+Natural bio-yoghurt has long been used around the world, and is a natural source of live cultures as well as providing protein, calcium and some B vitamins.
 Natural bio-yoghurts are a fantastic way to get live cultures into your diet, so we're big fans of these.
 On the other hand, where supplements may have the edge, is in providing some specifically researched strains of bacteria.

-Yoghurt drinks are probably the most popular way of consuming probiotics, and the choice available to shoppers is diverse.
-Many of the market leading brands contain some very well-researched strains of bacteria, but below we take a look at the whole picture and evaluate some points you should consider when choosing between the well-known yoghurt drink brands, and a quality probiotic supplement.
+Yoghurt drinks are probably the most popular way of consuming live cultures, and the choice available to shoppers is diverse.
+Many of the market leading brands contain some very well-researched strains of bacteria, but below we take a look at the whole picture and evaluate some points you should consider when choosing between the well-known yoghurt drink brands, and a quality live culture supplement.

 Many of the market leading yoghurt drinks contain high levels of sugar to give them that distinctive sweet flavour.
 Some of the best-sellers have sugar levels so high that they have proportionally more sugar than soft drinks.

 What sets quality live culture supplements apart from yoghurt drinks, is that they contain specific strains of bacteria which have been very well-researched.
 This means that shoppers can often find a live culture supplement to suit their own particular needs.